-Flash-frozen veggies readily available in supermarkets all across America make getting more veggies very simple.
-There’s just so many out there to choose from and they stay very well in the freezer that you can then add them to soups, stews, rice dishes, chilis or simply heat them up.
+Flash-frozen veggies readily available in supermarkets all across America make it easy to add more vegetables to your meals.
+There’s so many out there to choose from.
+You can then add them to soups, stews, rice dishes, chilis or simply heat them up by steaming or roasting.

-Though the consistency obviously does not exactly mirror what they would be like if they were freshly cooked, it’s better to get your veggies this way rather than avoid them completely.
+Though the consistency is different from what they would be like if they were freshly cooked, it’s better to get your veggies this way rather than avoid them completely.

 If you want more info about what frozen veggies are perfect to stock up on, check out my Gluten-Free Frozen Veggie Guide here.

 Believe it or not, your freezer is a great place to store extra fruit that’s getting too ripe.
-Most fruit can be easily frozen (or you can buy it frozen already) by following my Fruit Freezing Guide.
+Most fruit can be easily frozen (or you can buy it frozen already) by following my Simple Fruit Freezing Guide.
 Though to get extra time out of fresh fruit, you can use my friend’s method for extending the life of fresh fruit from mold.

-Fruit will stay good in the freezer for months… I’ve found most are good to 3 if not 6 months.
-Just make sure that they aren’t getting freezer burn.
+Fruit will stay good in the freezer for months (3 to 6 months).
+Make sure that the fruit isn’t getting freezer burn.
 Good bags made for these cold temperatures are ideal to use AND can be washed and reused once you go through your stash.

 Do you tend to cook one meal at a time?
 Or do you hate to cook for one?